WinaApps/SFT/privacy-policy.md

 **Contact Us**

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at machoparto@gmail.com.

+This document was last updated on January 28, 2023